Dining On The Cheap in Albuquerque

 Weck’s Breakfast & Lunch

 If you want an alternative that offers a hearty breakfast (and I do mean hearty), check out Wecks (various locations in Albuquerque).
 This is the king of big portions on a budget.
 Breakfast may hover around $10-13 per person.
 However, this is THE place to eat a super-sized breakfast and skip lunch.
 This will hold you until dinner.
 No one will leave here hungry!

 El Modelo Mexican Food

 El Modelo at 1715 2nd St SW had been around since 1929 for a very good reason.
-This is top-notch home-made style Mexican food (not New Mexican) with big portions and rock bottom prices.
-This is where you see local office clerks, construction workers, bus drivers… just plain folks, waiting in line come lunchtime.
+This is top-notch home-made style Mexican food (not New Mexican) with big portions and rock-bottom prices.
+This is where you find local office clerks, construction workers and bus drivers, patiently waiting in line come lunchtime.
 They don’t want fussy or overpriced.
 They just want great food that’s familiar, filling, tasty and cheap!
 El Modelo delivers!
-Your money goes far here!
+Your dollar goes far here!
 Read my full review here…

 Pollito Con Papas

 If everything tastes like chicken to you then you need to check out Pollito Con Papas at 6105 Gibson Blvd SE!
 This is Peruvian style slow-cooked rotisserie chicken that will leave you begging for more!
 Exceptionally good and cheap!
 Check out my full review of Pollito Con Papas here…